 Although it is not a legal requirement, it is advisable to sign-up with a local driving school (Autoescuela) to prepare for the theory exam.
-The advantage of using an Autoescuela is that they will have the knowledge and expertise to guide you through the whole study process not to mention provide with you with the necessary learning materials and aids, which are not usually available in the shops.
+The advantage of using an Autoescuela is that they will have the knowledge and expertise to guide you through the whole study process not to mention provide you with the necessary learning materials and aids, which are not usually available in the shops.

 You may study for the theory exam yourself and there are many stories in internet forums of people who have done just this, so it is an option for those who wish to go it alone.
-There are a number of companies online that provide you with all the information that you need online including study material and practice exams.
+There are several companies online that provide you with all the information that you need online including study material and practice exams.
 Check out https://practicatest.com and https://www.englishdrivingschool.com for further information.

 The Theory Exam

 Once you are ready, you will be able to sit your theory exam at your local DGT office.
-The good news is that if required, you may take the exam in English and will need to request this on arrival at the testing center.
+The good news is that if required, you may take the exam in English and will need to request this on arrival at the testing centre.

 Make sure that you arrive in good time and have some form of photo ID with you.

-Exam results are usually available next day (unless taken on a Friday) and can be obtained via the following official DGT web page.
+Exam results are usually available the next day (unless taken on a Friday) and can be obtained via the following official DGT web page.